julia-neme/KSA_Observations_Modelling/README.md

 ## To-dos (after meeting)
  - Find out what they are learning at KIT 101
- - Talk with Sophie/Lawrence how they are using python (nectar, google collab, etc)
+ - Talk with Sophie how they are using python (nectar, google collab, etc)
  - Mylo page (sandpit) build page
+ - Talk to Lawrence Sambrooks (Paul)

 ## Observations